HOW MUCH DOES IT COST TO GET MARRIED IN ICELAND IN 2026?

 High Costs: Flights and accommodation are at their absolute peak.
 Expect to pay 20-30% more for a hotel room than you would in November or March, especially in touristy spots like Vik on the South coast of Iceland.

 The Benefit: You have 24 hours of daylight, meaning we can shoot at 12:00 AM to avoid the tourists at any spot, even most poplar ones.
-Also, a lot of hidden gems with the most mind-blowing views become accessible like the Highlands for example or if you really feel adventurous we can do a short picturesque hike to your ceremony spot!
+Also, a lot of hidden gems with the most mind-blowing views become accessible like the Highlands for example!

 Iceland Winter Elopements (November -March)